Sunday, 12 November 2023

 HISTORY AND INSCRIPTIONS

-Considering the architecture, sand stone used and the sanctum sanctorum ( without Somaskandar on the back of the Sanctum sanctorum wall, this temple may be constructed during the end of Pallava period or during the beginning of Chozha period. ( As per the display, this temple belongs to 11th century ).
+Considering the architecture, sandstone used and the sanctum sanctorum (without Somaskandar on the back of the Sanctum sanctorum wall, this temple may have been constructed during the end of the Pallava period or during the beginning of the Chozha period.
+(As per the display, this temple belongs to the 11th century).

-As per the details displayed by the Tamil Nadu archaeological Department at the temple premises, this place was called as Thirupaalural- திருப்பாலூரல் - and Shiva was called as Valishwaramudayar and Mummalai Eswaramudayar.
+As per the details displayed by the Tamil Nadu Archaeological Department at the temple premises, this place was called Thirupaalural- திருப்பாலூரல் - and Shiva was called as Valishwaramudayar and Mummalai Eswaramudayar.

-One of the Rajendra Chozha-I’s period inscription records the endowment of palabhishekam – milk abhishekam for the benefit of Rajendra Chozha’s mother Tribhuvana Madevi.
+One of Rajendra Chozha-I’s period inscriptions records the endowment of palabhishekam – milk abhishekam for the benefit of Rajendra Chozha’s mother Tribhuvana Madevi.
 For the same 32 cows are gifted to the temple.

 POOJAS AND CELEBRATIONS

-Apart from oru kala pooja special poojas are conducted on pradosham and maha Shivaratri days.
+Apart from oru kala pooja special poojas are conducted on pradosam and maha Shivaratri days.

 TEMPLE TIMINGS